-- Build and validate HPC models: During 2012-2015, Council commissioned the development of TUFLOW Classic models, the most suited software available at the time, as part of its Regional Floodplain Database project.
-In 2018, BMT developed TUFLOW HPC, a software which uses video gaming graphics cards (GPU) hardware compatibility and is much faster than TUFLOW Classic.
-TUFLOW HPC was adopted for this study, and the original TUFLOW Classic models were converted to TUFLOW HPC models. - Base case: This represents the 2016 horizon. - Ultimate case: This represents the time horizons reflecting the ultimate projected growth in the region (ie build out of the Planning Scheme). - Assessment of DSS compliance: This section provides the trigger values and criteria to be assessed to determine DSS compliance.
+- Build and validate HPC models: In 2012 to 2015, as part of Council's Regional Floodplain Database project, Council commissioned the development of TUFLOW Classic models, the most suited software available at the time.
+In 2018, BMT developed TUFLOW HPC (Heavily Parallelised Compute), a software which uses video gaming graphics cards (GPU) hardware compatibility and is much faster than TUFLOW Classic.
+TUFLOW HPC was adopted for this study.
+Hence the original TUFLOW Classic models were converted to TUFLOW HPC models. - Base Case: This represents the 2016-time horizon. - Ultimate Case: This represents the time horizons reflecting the ultimate projected growth in the region (i.e. build out of the planning scheme). - Assessment of compliance with Desired Standard of Service (DSS): This section provides the trigger values and criteria to be assessed to determine compliance with DSS.
 The non-compliance with the DSS assessment was undertaken separately for properties and roads.
 The property DSS criteria was a detailed assessment which assessed floor levels, building footprints and the lot polygons.
 Peak flood levels, flood hazard and flood risk (Background Report Stormwater Quantity Network Planning Report (BMT, 2020), Sections 5.1.2 and 5.1.3) was used to assess and flag non-compliance with the DSS at each property and road element.
 The criteria and their prioritisation were developed in consultation with Council.

-The DSS non-compliance assessment was undertaken for the base case and ultimate case (Background Report Stormwater Quantity Network Planning Report (BMT, 2020), Section 5.3).
-The DSS non-compliance assessment was then repeated for the mitigated ultimate case (Background Report Stormwater Quantity Network Planning Report (BMT, 2020), Section 5.3).
-The DSS non-compliance assessment was then repeated for the mitigated ultimate case (Background Report Stormwater Quantity Network Planning Report (BMT, 2020), Section 5.3). - Mitigation assessment: A mitigation assessment was undertaken to develop feasible mitigation measures to accommodate future growth in the region.
-The mitigation assessment included the categorisation of DSS non-compliance areas, development of mitigation measures and hydraulic modelling (using TUFLOW HPC) of mitigation measures, and three iterations for optimisation of the measure. - Timing of mitigation element delivery assessment: The modelling was undertaken to assess when mitigation measures are required across planning time horizons to cater for the projected growth. - High level concept designs and cost estimates: Cost estimates were developed for each mitigation measure developed in this project.
-Cost estimates were also sourced from previous projects such as LGIP 1 or drainage investigation areas (DIAs), where applicable.
+The DSS non-compliance assessment was undertaken for the Base Case and Ultimate Case (Background Report - Stormwater Quantity Network Planning Report (BMT, 2020), Section 5.3).
+The DSS non-compliance assessment was then repeated for the Mitigated Ultimate Case (Background Report - Stormwater Quantity Network Planning Report (BMT, 2020), Section 6.6.1).

+- Mitigation Assessment: A mitigation assessment was undertaken to develop feasible mitigation measures to accommodate future growth in the region.
+The mitigation assessment included the categorisation of DSS non compliances areas, development of mitigation measures and hydraulic modelling (using TUFLOW HPC) of mitigation measures, and 3 iterations for optimisation of the measure. - Timing of Mitigation Element Delivery Assessment: The modelling was undertaken to assess when mitigation measures are required across planning time horizons, to cater for the projected growth. - High Level Concept Designs and Cost Estimates: Cost estimates were developed for each mitigation measure, developed in this project.
+Cost estimates were also sourced from previous projects such as LGIP 1 or Drainage Investigation areas (DIAs), where applicable.